tvoirand/dark_side/readme.txt

 Display Sun, Earth (with longitudes and latitudes), and Moon.

-Version 0.14.1 of the 20181211.
+Version 0.14.2 of the 20181224.

 Added in this version:
-    -some refactoring:
-        -PostprocessingShader class created
+    -gaussian blur 3x3 kernel added in PostprocessingShader

 Todo:
     -get rid of gl-matrix.js dependency